 The encouraging sign is that Lange’s stuff didn’t appear diminished.
 He averaged 96.2 MPH on his sinker and 88.4 MPH on his knuckle-curve in that lone big league appearance.
 Both velocities were marginally up from where he’d sat two years ago.
 Lange punched out nearly 30% of Triple-A opponents while turning in a 4.63 ERA across 24 appearances.
 He also walked 14.3% of batters faced, but that’s par for the course for a pitcher who has always had well below-average control.

-It’ll surely be a cheap one-year flier on a pitcher with plus stuff and some high-leverage experience.
+It’s a cheap flier on a pitcher with plus stuff and some high-leverage experience.
 Lange has a minor league option remaining, so the Royals can keep him in Triple-A Omaha next season without exposing him to waivers.
 He has between three and four years of service, meaning K.C. could control him for three seasons.
 Lange will need a healthy season to convince the Royals to tender him contracts that’d make the extra control years meaningful, but there’s a bit of long-term upside.

 Royals aren’t sitting on their hands this year either.